pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 - **Accepting AI code that "looks right" without running it.** AI confidently generates code with logical bugs, off-by-one errors, and wrong API signatures.
 Run it.
 - **Skipping the security layer because "it's an internal tool."** Internal tools become external tools.
 Apply the same security bar from day one.
 - **Using AI to generate tests for AI-generated code without human review.** AI will generate tests that are tautological — they pass because they test the implementation, not the requirement.
 Always write at least the edge-case tests yourself.
-(This is the exact "Mistake 2" from Module 1's zero-code post: not reading the generated test code.)
+(This is the exact "Mistake 2" from [Agentic TDD](/posts/agentic-tdd-zero-code/)'s zero-code post: not reading the generated test code.)
 - **Treating the checklist as bureaucracy.** Each item on the checklist is there because of a real class of production failures.
 Use it as a mental model, not a compliance form.

 ---